 If you're having trouble doing Kegel exercises, don't be embarrassed to ask for help.
 Your doctor or other health care provider can give you important feedback so that you learn to isolate and strengthen the correct muscles.

-If you do your Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within three to six weeks.
+If you do your Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within a few weeks to a few months.
 For continued benefits, make Kegel exercises a permanent part of your daily routine.